Your MacBook Pro is booting to a black screen? Here's a solution

 Enter your password — a surprising trick that works

-Though it looks counter-intuitive you may try this solution when your Mac screen goes black.
-Still with your Mac’s black screen on startup, enter the password — as if you would do normally.
-Now press the Return key.
+Though it looks counter-intuitive, you may try this solution when your Mac screen goes black.
+Still, with your Mac’s black screen on startup, enter the password — as you would normally do.
+Now, press the Return key.
 Lots of users have reported that this option helped to bring their Macs to life.

-A variance of this trick has too been found on many Mac forums.
-Once again it implies that you press the keys on your Mac in a “blind” mode, hoping that it will light up.
+A variance of this trick has been found on many Mac forums.
+Once again, it implies that you press the keys on your Mac in a “blind” mode, hoping that it will light up.

 - Press the Power key — just once to summon the restart dialogue.

-- Press S key to send your Mac to sleep.
+- Press the S key to send your Mac to sleep.

 The last-ditch solution to MacBook black screen

-The lion’s share of issues we deal with on our computers are software-related.
-MacBook display not working is not an exception.
-So it makes sense that you update all your apps to their latest versions including the macOS.
+The lion’s share of issues we deal with on our computers is software-related.
+The MacBook display not working is not an exception.
+So, it makes sense that you update all your apps to their latest versions, including the macOS.